-IMPROVE PUBLIC SAFETY THROUGHOUT THE CITY BY TARGETING PUBLIC AND PRIVATE INVESTMENT TO AREAS OF PERSISTENT POVERTY, CRIME, AND HISTORIC DISINVESTMENT.
+IMPROVE PUBLIC SAFETY

+THROUGHOUT THE CITY BY

+TARGETING PUBLIC AND PRIVATE

+INVESTMENT TO AREAS OF

+PERSISTENT POVERTY, CRIME,

+AND HISTORIC DISINVESTMENT.

-Improvements to the streetscapes and/or recreational spaces in communities of persistent violence are included in the annual Capital Improvement Program.
+Improvements to the streetscapes and/or recreational spaces at each of the City's public housing communities are included in the annual Capital Improvement Program.